DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (c) “Adverse drug reaction" means an adverse physical or psychological reaction

-by an optometrist that occurs within 24 hours after the therapeutic agent was
+an optometrist that occurs within 24 hours after the therapeutic agent was administered.
+An

 (i) Red eye.